ProgrammeVitam/vitam-ui/tools/vitamui-conf-dev/README.md

 Update settings files to call Vitam external services: we need to update the settings file for calling external webservices on Vitam: access-external, ingest-external, and collect-external.

-By default the settings file are named : access-external-client.conf, ingest-external-client.conf, collect-external-client.conf
+By default, the settings file are named : access-external-client.conf, ingest-external-client.conf, collect-external-client.conf

 Example ingest-external-client.conf :

 ```
-serverHost: ga.env.programmevitam.fr                    ## the url of remote Vitam environment
+serverHost: ga.env-api.programmevitam.fr                ## the API url of remote Vitam environment
 serverPort: 443                                         ## HTTPS default port
 secure: true
 sslConfiguration :